View as PDF

 Floor structure above: Solid wood joists

-Condition of insulation underneath floor above: Required repairs, replacement and/or evaluation (see comments below)
+Condition of insulation underneath floor above: Not applicable, none installed

 Condition of crawl space ventilation: No visual defects noted at time of inspection